2018 Fellows & Editors

-Soleil Ho is a Vietnamese American writer and podcaster.
-She hosts Racist Sandwich, an award-nominated podcast on food and intersectional politics, and Popaganda, the official podcast of Bitch Media.
+Soleil Ho is the restaurant critic for The San Francisco Chronicle.
+In addition to writing about food, she founded and hosted Racist Sandwich, an award-nominated podcast on food and intersectional politics, and hosted Popaganda, the official podcast of Bitch Media.
 She is also co-writer on a forthcoming graphic novel on entomophagy and queer romance called Meal.

-Jahd Khalil is a journalist from Nebraska usually based in Cairo, Egypt.
+Jahd Khalil is a journalist from Nebraska.
 Previously he was The GroundTruth Project’s Middle East Fellow and a grantee with The Pulitzer Center on Crisis Reporting.
 Before that, he was an editor of the English weekly Egypt Independent and a co-founder of the independent website Mada Masr.
 Jahd has reported on business, culture, politics, sports, and technology politics, from the Middle East, Europe, and the US.

 Eva Holland is a freelance writer based in Canada’s Yukon Territory.
 She’s a correspondent for Outside, and her work has also appeared in WIRED, Pacific Standard, The Walrus, Seattle Met, and numerous other publications.
-She is the author of Mussolini’s Arctic Airship, a Kindle Single about a disastrous Arctic expedition.
+Her first book, Nerve: A Personal Journey Through the Science of Fear was published in early 2020.

-Deonna Anderson is a freelance digital and radio reporter with experience covering city government, identity, social issues, and equitable economic development.
+Deonna Anderson is an associate editor at Greenbiz and a freelance print and radio reporter with experience covering city government, identity, social issues, and equitable economic development.
 Her work has been featured in Yes!
 Magazine, Oregon Humanities and Next City, where she served as a 2017 Equitable Cities Fellow.

 Mya Frazier is a business and investigative journalist based in the Midwest.
 She is a regular contributor to Bloomberg Businessweek and Columbus Monthly magazines.
 Her writing has also appeared in Outside, Columbia Journalism Review, The New Republic, Harper’s, and NewYorker.com.
 She is a former staff writer for American City Business Journals, The Cleveland Plain Dealer, and Advertising Age.
 In 2016, she was a fellow with the McGraw Center for Business Journalism at the CUNY Graduate School of Journalism.

-Levi Bridges is an independent radio producer currently spending a year in Mexico to develop a radio series about immigration that has aired on PRI’s “The World,” Marketplace, KQED and in Spanish on Radio Bilingüe and NPR’s Radio Ambulante.
+Levi Bridges is an independent radio producer currently living in Russia.
+He reporting from Mexico on immigration has aired on PRI’s “The World,” Marketplace, KQED and in Spanish on Radio Bilingüe and NPR’s Radio Ambulante.
 He is the recipient of a Fulbright Fellowship, an Overseas Press Club Award to work with The Associated Press in Moscow, and a Foreign Language and Area Studies Award to study Russian and journalism at UC Berkeley.
 Levi spent his childhood on a farm in Maine where five generations of his family have lived.
-As far as he knows, he’s the only Food and Farming Fellow to have ridden a bicycle across Siberia.

 Clint Rainey has the national food beat at New York magazine’s Grub Street, and also contributes to Businessweek.
 He’s won a James Beard Award at Grub; yakked on Marketplace, WNYC, and other programs; and been anthologized in The Best American Food Writing 2018.